Delburne Utility E-Billing

 Whether you are landscaping, building a new fence or deck, or simply planting a garden, disturbing the ground on your property can cause damage to a buried utility.
 Some utilities are buried mere centimetres below the surface.

 The result of a contact with a buried line can range from loss of an essential service for you or your neighbours to serious injury or fatalities.
 The financial costs of repairing any damage you cause to a buried utility will be borne by you, the excavator.
 Before you disturb the ground for any reason:

-Alberta One-Call will send a ticket to the Village of Delburne to locate the water & sewer lines on your property.
-Please give Public Works three working days to fulfill your request.
+Utility Safety Partners will send a ticket to the Village of Delburne to locate the water & sewer lines on your property.

 Electricity & Natural Gas Utilities

 If you are new to Delburne or you are interested in your options regarding electricity and natural gas retailers & distributors, check out the informative websites below.

 Utilities Consumer Advocate

 The Office of the Utilities Consumer Advocate has a mandate to educate and mediate for Alberta’s small business, farm, and residential electricity, natural gas and water consumers, and advocate for energy consumers.

 - We educate through a wide range of outreach and engagement activities.